Skip To Main Content

 Principal

-Mr. Smith is an experienced educator with a deep background in instructional and administrative roles across multiple districts in central Virginia.
+Principal Cornelius Smith is an experienced educator with a deep background in instructional and administrative roles across multiple districts in central Virginia.
 Originally from Alexandria, he fosters meaningful relationships with students, families, and staff to create an inclusive and supportive learning environment.
-He holds a bachelor's degree from the University of Richmond, a master’s in educational leadership from Concordia University, and an Ed.S. in educational leadership from Regent University.
-He is eager to make a positive, long-term impact on Marsh students, families, and staff.
+He holds a bachelor's degree from the University of Richmond, a master’s in educational leadership from Concordia University, and a post graduate degree in educational leadership from Regent University.
+He creates a positive, long-term impact on Henry L. Marsh, III Elementary students, families, and staff.

 Phone: 804-780-4401